 The camera literally never auto-adjusts to follow link’s direction of movement, so you need to babysit it with the right stick all the time basically.
 It moves just barely too slow for me on the fastest camera movement setting.
 I wish they had a wider range of camera speeds.

-I do not understand why running has a stamina meter or why it is expended so quickly.
+I do not understand why running has a stamina meter or why running expends your stamina so quickly.
 The stamina meter is connected between several different actions, but it doesn’t seem to have a logical connection between them the same way stamina is connected to your other actions in the souls games, especially running.
 Running expends stamina faster than any other form of movement, but is there really a good reason why you shouldn’t be able to run forever?
-I guess it’s to prevent you from running away from encounters easily, but most basic enemies can keep up pretty well, only bosses have trouble chasing you.
-And why does the limitation on how far you can run need to then extend over into your ability to climb or paraglide?
-Why does your ability to paraglide need to extend over into your ability to climb?
-It makes sense that there is a stamina meter, but not how it’s connected between all of these different actions, given that it’s used exclusively for movement and not for combat.
-I mean, I guess it’s a big more elegant than having separate stamina meters and makes more diegetic sense, it’s just really irritating to run so much and be out of stamina almost instantly.
-Would also be nice to not get slowed down and be unable to take certain actions when out of stamina.
+I guess it’s to prevent you from running away from encounters easily, but most basic enemies can keep up pretty well, even if you run infinitely with the whistle-run glitch, only bosses have trouble chasing you.
+And why should the limitation on how far you can run need to then extend over into your ability to climb or paraglide?
+It makes sense that there is a stamina meter for limiting how far you can do advanced movement, but it doesn’t make sense to make running so tedious given that stamina is used exclusively for movement and not for combat.
+I mean, I guess it makes diegetic sense that you’d get tired from running, it’s just really irritating to need to run so much in such a large world and be out of stamina almost instantly after starting.
+It would also be nice to not get slowed down and be unable to take certain actions when out of stamina.

 I think running moves too slowly, I think climbing is too slow.
 There’s a tradeoff between jumping and climbing, stamina for speed, but the tradeoff is extremely severe and I don’t know why they didn’t just make base climbing faster and reworked the stamina to still consume the same amount.